meteorrn/meteor-react-native/SECURITY.md

 ## Reporting a Vulnerability

-To contact the lead developer for this package (@TheRealNate) directly about a security issue, please email nate@kidzideaz.tech.
+To contact the lead developer for this package (@jankapunkt) directly about a security issue, please email info@jankuester.com with topic "Security Vulnerability in Meteor React Native detected"